yushan-li/yushan-li.github.io/_research/2020-physical-attack.md

 permalink: /research/2020-physical-attack

-venue: "Theory and experiment We investigate a novel intelligent "
+excerpt: ''

-excerpt: "We investigate a novel intelligent physical attack against mobile robots without relying on any prior knowledge.
-The ultimate goal of the attacker is to learn the obstacle-avoidance mechanism of a mobile robot from external observation, and then leverage it to fool the target robot into a preset trap."
+venue: 'We investigate a novel intelligent physical attack against mobile robots without relying on any prior knowledge.
+The ultimate goal of the attacker is to learn the obstacle-avoidance mechanism of a mobile robot from external observation, and then leverage it to fool the target robot into a preset trap.'

 ---